 The consolidated trusts are subject to VAT at the rate of 3%, while our other entities are subject to VAT at the rate of 6% as general taxpayers, and related surcharges on revenue generated from providing services.
 The EIT Law and its Implementation Rules permit certain "high and new technology enterprises strongly supported by the state" that hold independent ownership of core intellectual property and simultaneously meet a list of other criteria, financial or non-financial, as stipulated in the Implementation Rules and other regulations, to enjoy a reduced 15% enterprise income tax rate.
 The SAT, the Ministry of Science and Technology and the Ministry of Finance jointly issued the Administrative Measures on the Recognition for High and New Technology Enterprise delineating the specific criteria and procedures for the "high and new technology enterprises" certification in April 2008, which was amended in January 2016.
 Shanghai Qiyu was accredited as a "high and new technology enterprises" in 2018, therefore it was entitled to a reduced 15% enterprise income tax rate from 2018 to 2020.
-In August 2019, one of our subsidiary received the enterprise income tax preferential treatment related to western region development policy and was entitled to a preferential tax rate of 15%.
-Besides, as the subsidiary falls into the scope of newly established financial technology enterprise, the local government exempts 40% of the enterprise income taxes.
+In November 2020, our WFOE obtained "high and new technology enterprises" status and was entitled to a reduced enterprise income tax rate of 15% from 2020 to 2022.
+In August 2019, one of our subsidiaries benefited from a preferential tax rate of 15% as it falls within the encouraged industries catalogue in western China.
+The 40% of the enterprise income tax payables of the subsidiary could be further reduced as it is located in an autonomous region of China.

-Dividends paid by our wholly foreign-owned subsidiary in China to our intermediary holding company in Hong Kong will be subject to a withholding tax rate of 10%, unless the relevant Hong Kong entity satisfies all the requirements under the Arrangement between Mainland China and the Hong Kong Special Administrative Region for the Avoidance of Double Taxation and Tax Evasion on Income with respect to Taxes on Income and Capital and receives approval from the relevant tax authority.
+Dividends paid by our wholly foreign-owned subsidiaries in China to our intermediary holding company in Hong Kong will be subject to a withholding tax rate of 10%, unless the relevant Hong Kong entity satisfies all the requirements under the Arrangement between Mainland China and the Hong Kong Special Administrative Region for the Avoidance of Double Taxation and Tax Evasion on Income with respect to Taxes on Income and Capital and receives approval from the relevant tax authority.
 If our Hong Kong subsidiary satisfies all the requirements under the tax arrangement and receives approval from the relevant tax authority, then the dividends paid to the Hong Kong subsidiary would be subject to withholding tax at the standard rate of 5%.
 See "Item 3.
-Key Information-D. Risk Factors-Risks Related to Doing Business in China-We rely on dividends and other distributions on equity paid by our PRC subsidiary to fund any cash and financing requirements we may have, and any limitation on the ability of our PRC subsidiary to make payments to us could have a material adverse effect on our ability to conduct our business."
+Key Information-D. Risk Factors-Risks Related to Doing Business in China-We rely on dividends and other distributions on equity paid by our PRC subsidiaries to fund any cash and financing requirements we may have, and any limitation on the ability of our PRC subsidiaries to make payments to us could have a material adverse effect on our ability to conduct our business."